How to Modify a Signed PDF Without Losing Signature (2025 Guide)

 However, sometimes, it can be helpful to modify typos or add notes to a signed document without compromising the initial signature and asking the signer to review the entire document again.
 It is especially true when signing long contracts, for instance.

 Of course, we’re not talking about trying to modify the content of a signed document at length.
 People will always use tricks and software loopholes to achieve this, but it can be relatively easy to prove that the document has been tampered with if necessary.
-And generally speaking, if the content of a document needs to be significantly edited, people will need to resign it.

 An industry-valid signature